PedroTav/defects4j/analyzer/readme.md

 If not specified, every tool will be used.

 #### --with-dev
 Run the selected action including the developers' tests.
-Mutually exclusive with `--with-single-dev`.
+Mutually exclusive with `--with-single-dev` and `--with-relevant-dev`.

 Defaults to false.

 #### --with-single-dev
 Run the selected action including only the single developers' test created for the relevant class under study;
 by convention class `package.to.Class` will have the test class `package.to.ClassTest`.
+Mutually exclusive with `--with-dev` and `--with-relevant-dev`.

+Defaults to false.

+#### --with-relevant-dev
+Run the selected action including the relevant developers' tests, found inside `files/<project>/relevant/tests.txt`.
-Mutually exclusive with `--with-dev`.
+Mutually exclusive with `--with-dev` and `--with-single-dev`.

 Defaults to false.